 - First of all, contrary to popular opinion, no one will be brainwashed in Heaven.
-On the contrary, we will perfectly remember all the people we interacted with and loved on earth.
-For if we would not remember anyone or anything, we would no longer be ourselves, because we are who we are in and through our relationships, with humans and with God.
+On the contrary, we will perfectly remember all the people we interacted with and loved in this life.
+For, if we would not remember anyone or anything, we would no longer be ourselves, because we are who we are in and through our relationships, with humans and with God.
 Our stories are full of them.

 - Secondly, there will be no ‘blissful ignorance’ in Heaven, so we would be aware of the fact that some of the people we knew and loved, and who thus constitute a part of our story and identity, are now separated from us.
 We’ve lost a part of ourselves — in tragic cases, our parents, spouses, children, or other close family members and friends.
 And, if you trace these networks long enough, it goes for the whole of the saved community: it is sundered from its organic relational unity with the rest of humanity.

 - What’s more, we would be aware that these loved ones are suffering relentlessly forever at the hands of the very God we’re spending eternity with (or that they have just dropped out of existence).
 Even if it would be a just punishment (but see part 2) or simply the consequence of their free choices, our love would not be conditional on their previous actions.
 We would always keep wishing the best for them, and have a deep and even inconsolable sadness and pity every time we remembered their excruciating suffering (or nonexistence).
 (If we wouldn’t feel any compassion toward them, we would not be human.)
 Lastly, we would always regret not having done more for their salvation during our earthly lives, maybe even wishing that God would have had the power to save them.
 But alas, it depended on their free will.